-You can use the Data Store Configuration wizard to create relational, tile cache, and spatiotemporal big data stores and graph stores and join them to the GIS Server site that acts as the ArcGIS Enterprise portal's hosting server.
+You can use the Data Store Configuration wizard to create most types of data stores and join them to the GIS Server site that acts as the ArcGIS Enterprise portal's hosting server.

 If you do not have access to a web browser or you require any of the following, run the configuredatastore utility on the machine where you installed ArcGIS Data Store rather than using the Data Store Configuration wizard:

 - You need to deploy an object store in cluster mode.

 - You need to deploy a tile cache data store in cluster mode.

 Considerations before creating a data store